khajash/language-models/README.md

 Before looking at Multi-Head Attention, it's important to understand Scaled Dot-Product Attention.

 **Queries, Keys and Values** \
 So, what are Queries $Q$, Keys $K$, and Values $V$?
-In concept, you can think of Scaled Dot-Product Attention as a differentiable lookup table, where the lookup table has keys and associated values (similar to a dictionary if you aren't familiar with lookup tables).
+In concept, you can think of Scaled Dot-Product Attention as a differentiable dictionary lookup, where the dictionary has keys and associated values (similar to a python dictionary).
 Because we may not have access to the direct Keys in the lookup table, we use Queries and calculate the similarity/alignment score between the Queries and the Keys.
 In self-attention, the Query, Key and Value are all the same values.

 $$
 \begin{equation}